 - children aged 2 and 3 on 31 August 2020

 This year, there are three forms of the flu vaccine; nasal drops for young children, and the usual jab for those under 65 years of age.
 For those over 65, there’s a new more effective version of the jab.

-If you do not fall into the above criteria, you can still purchase a jab at many local pharmacies across Doncaster.
+If you do not fall into the above criteria, you may still be able to purchase a jab at local pharmacies across Doncaster.

 - Public Health England: easy read Flu guide

 - ‘Misfits’ have produced a great short film about ‘flu, watch it here

 Posters about getting vaccinated available in community languages:

 In Bengali here

 In Gujrati here